top of page

 3. During the squat or lunge movement it helps to extend the knee and push you up, but it also controls the downward motion and helps to lower you down to the floor slowly – basically stops you from just dropping.
 Think about the running motion – you basically perform a single leg squat as you take your weight and land on one leg and then push yourself back up to move forward.

-When you design a rehab programme for a strained or torn quad, you have to include exercises that work the muscles in ways that are similar to all 3 these functions.
+When you design a rehab programme for a strained or torn quad, you have to include exercises that work the muscles in ways that are similar to all three these functions.
 I discuss this in much more detail in the video above, but example exercises include:

 • For hip flexion: While standing on your uninjured leg, tie a resistance band around your ankle and slowly flex your hip up and then release it back down.